merp101/merp101.github.io/README.md

   }
 }

+//    DISPLAY

+forever {
+  text(currentLayers, 1000, 2000, 10, 10)
+ }
-//    ACHIEVEMENTS (after everything else)
+//    ACHIEVEMENTS (after everything else, don't do it now until we have ideas and know how to implement them)

 if (currentLayers >= 2) {
   player.ach('r11') = true